OPEN CALL

 Eduardo M. Saubidet (Director / Curator)

-María Villanueva (Production)
+María Villanueva (Coordinator)

-Graduated in Visual Arts from UNA.
-She studied art and cultural management at UNTREF.
-She participated in the Biennial of Art and Science in Concepción, Chile (2022).
-She won the Kenneth Kemble Award for her project «Proyección Paraná» (2021) and was awarded a residency grant in Paraguay with the project «Memorias del Suelo» from the National Cultural Fund (2020).
-She was selected for the «Las Orillas» art residency at the Ernesto de la Cárcova Museum (2019) and received support from the National Arts Fund for collective projects.
-Her works were selected for the National Textile and Ceramics Art Salon and various National and Provincial Painting Salons.
+Holds a degree in Visual Arts from UNA and studied arts and culture management at UNTREF.
+She participated in the Biennial of Art and Science in Concepción, Chile (2022), received the Kenneth Kemble Award for her project Proyección Paraná (2021), and was awarded a residency grant in Paraguay for the project Memorias del Suelo, granted by Becar Cultura de Nación (2020).
+She was selected for the site-specific art residency Las Orillas at the Ernesto de la Cárcova Museum (2019) and has received support from the Fondo Nacional de las Artes in collective projects.
+Her work has been selected in the National Salon of Textile and Ceramic Art and in various National and Provincial Painting Salons.
 She works as a producer at AAMM and is part of the coordination team of Residencia Epecuén.

-Paula Benítez (Curating and Commercialization)
+Paula Benítez (Curator and Commercialization)

 SUPPORTERS AND PARTNERS OF AMBOS MUNDOS/AAMM AND RESIDENCIA EPECUÉN